 You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

-Step 2: Melt the butter to soften it in a mixing bowl.
-Add the pure vanilla extract and eggs to the bowl and mix well.
+Step 2: Melt the butter to soften it in a

 Note, you want your butter very soft and partially melted, but not super hot very melted.
 If your butter is too hot it will cook the eggs when you mix them together.